remarkablemark/cypress-cucumber-steps/.github/CONTRIBUTING.md

 - **perf**: A code change that improves performance
 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **test**: Adding missing tests or correcting existing tests
+- **build**: Changes that affect the build system or external dependencies
+- **ci**: Changes to our CI configuration files and scripts
 - **docs**: Documentation only changes

 The commit message will be linted during the pre-commit Git hook.